Topological properties of positively curved manifolds with symmetry: Introduction

-Fortunately, a research program initiated by Karsten Grove in the 1990s has been breathing new life into these problems for two decades.
-The idea is to restrict one's attention to positively curved metrics that admit large isometry groups.
-One important notion of ``large" might be that the isometry group acts transitively or with codimension one principal orbits (see Verdiani \cite{Verdiani04} and Grove--Wilking--Ziller \cite{Grove-Wilking-Ziller08}), or simply that the dimension of the isometry group is large (see Wilking \cite{Wilking06}).
-For an application to the Hopf conjecture, see P\"uttmann and Searle \cite{Puettmann-Searle01}.
+In the 1990s, Karsten Grove initiated a research program that has been breathing new life into these problems for two decades.
+The idea is to focus on positively curved metrics that admit large isometry groups.
+The measure of symmetry we will consider in this paper is the \textit{symmetry rank}, which is the rank of the isometry group.
+We recall that the symmetry rank of a Riemannian manifold is at least $r$ if and only if there exists an effective, isometric action a torus of dimension $r$.

-The measure of symmetry we will consider in this paper is the symmetry rank, which is the rank of the isometry group.
-Many topological classification results of varying strengths (diffeomorphism, homeomorphism, homotopy etc.) have been proven under the assumption that the symmetry rank is sufficiently large.
-See Grove \cite{Grove09} or Wilking \cite{Wilking07} for surveys, as well as Theorems \ref{thm:GroveSearle} and \ref{thm:Wilking03} for prototypical examples of such results.
+Many topological classification results of varying strengths (diffeomorphism, homeomorphism, homotopy, etc.) have been proven under the assumption that the symmetry rank is sufficiently large.
+The classification theorems of Grove--Searle (Theorem \ref{thm:GroveSearle}) and Wilking (Theorem \ref{thm:Wilking}) are prototypical examples.
+For related results and context, we refer the reader to the comprehensive surveys of Grove \cite{Grove09} and Wilking \cite{Wilking07}.

-Our first result provides improved upper bounds for the Euler characteristic in the presence of symmetry. \begin{main} Let $M^n$ be a closed, one-connected Riemannian manifold with even dimension and positive sectional curvature.
-If a torus $T$ of dimension at least $\log_{4/3}(n)$ acts effectively and isometrically on $M$, then
+Our first result concerns the Euler characteristic of positively curved manifolds with symmetry.
+The topological classifications of Grove--Searle and Wilking imply complete calculations of the Euler characteristic under linear symmetry rank assumptions.
+In \cite{Kennard1}, the second author proved that $\chi(M) > 0$ for all positively curved $(4k)$--dimensional manifolds $M$ with symmetry rank at least $2\log_2(4k)-2$.
+Under a slightly larger logarithmic symmetry assumption, we prove the following upper bound for $\chi(M)$.
+(See Theorem \ref{LogAssumptionPLUS} for a stronger, but more involved, statement.)